 Tf=Mf x Pf X If

-where Tf = Strength of motivation to avoid failure, Mf = Motive to avoid failure, Pf = Probability of failure and If = Incentive value of failure.
+where Tf = strength of motivation to avoid failure, Mf = motive to avoid failure, Pf = probability of failure, and If = Incentive value of failure.

 Ta = Ts-Tf

 In Raaij and Wandwossen (1978), approach and avoidance motivation is related to two different poles of attitude.
-‘Ta’ can be seen as the magnitude of the attitude, where its valence (positive or negative) produced by what Schiffman and Kanuk (2009) modelled as compensatory.
+‘Ta’ can be seen as the magnitude of the attitude, where its valence (positive or negative) produced by what Schiffman and Kanuk (2009) modeled as compensatory.
 Therefore, Ta will be positive if Ts (the strength of approach motivation) higher than Tf (the strength of avoidance motivation) and vice versa.